-CSC 134 C++ Programming2303This course introduces computer programming using the C++ programming language with objectoriented programming principles.
+CSC 134 C++ Programming 2 3 0 3 This course introduces computer programming using the C++ programming language with objectoriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
 Upon completion, students should be able to design, code, test and debug at a beginning level.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.
-This course is also available through the Virtual Learning Community (VLC).3

 CSC 139 Visual BASIC Prog 2 3 0 3 This course introduces computer programming using the Visual BASIC programming language with object-oriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
 Upon completion, students should be able to design, code, test and debug at a beginning level.
-This course is also available through the Virtual Learning Community (VLC).
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.

-CSC 151 JAVA Programming 2 3 0 3

-This course introduces computer programming using the JAVA programming language with objectoriented programming principles.
-Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement

-CSC 234 Adv C++ Programming 2

-Prerequisites: State, CSC 134

-This course is a continuation of CSC 134 using the C++ programming language with standard programming principles.
-Emphasis is placed on advanced arrays/tables, file management/processing techniques, data structures, sub-programs, interactive processing, sort/merge routines, and libraries.
-Upon completion, students should be able to design, code, test, debug and document programming solutions.

-CSC 239 Adv Visual BASIC Prog 2

-Prerequisites: State, CSC 139

-This course is a continuation of CSC 139 using the Visual BASIC programming language with object-oriented programming principles.
-Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
-Upon completion, students should be able to design, code, test, debug, and implement objects using the appropriate environment.
-This course is also available through the Virtual Learning Community (VLC).
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.

-CSC 289 Programming Capstone Proj 1 4 0

-Prerequisites: State, CTS 285

-This course provides an opportunity to complete a significant programming project from the design phase through implementation with minimal instructor support.
-Emphasis is placed on project definition, testing, presentation, and implementation.
-Upon completion, students should be able to complete a project from the definition phase through implementation.
+Lecture Lab/Clinic Work Exp.
+Credit CSC 151 JAVA Programming This course introduces computer program oriented programming principles.
+Emph including creating and manipulating objec class debugger.
+This course has been approved ity as a pre-major and/or elective course requirem asis is placed ects, classes, a d to satisfy the G nent on event-driven nd using object- Comprehensive Artic programming i oriented tools su culation Agreement methods, ach as the for transferabil- CSC 234 Adv C++ Programming Prerequisites: State, CSC 134 This course is a continuation of CSC 134 u gramming principles.
+Emphasis is placed of niques, data structures, sub-programs, inter completion, students should be able to design on advanced a ractive process rrays/tables, file i ing, sort/merge r management/pr outines, and libr ocessing tech- aries.
+Upon CSC 239 Adv Visual BASIC Prog2303Prerequisites: State, CSC 139Prerequisites: State, CSC 139State, CSC 139State, CSC 139State, CSC 139This course is a continuation of CSC 139 using the Visual BASIC programming language with object-oriented programming principles.
+Emphasis is placed on event-driven programming meth- ods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
+Upon completion, students should be able to design, code, test, debug, and imple- ment objects using the appropriate environment.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.3 CSC 289 Programming Capstone P Prerequisites: State, CTS 285 This course provides an opportunity to co phase through implementation with mini definition, testing, presentation, and impl omplete a sign mal instructo ementation. r support.
+Emp Upon completic hasis is placed o on project